Stranger (Season 1)

 *I instantly liked Bae Doona as Han Yeo-jin, the Police Lieutenant whom Si-mok is working with.
 She's feisty, frank and funny.
 There is mutual trust between her and Si-mok.
 I love how she kept making drawings of him and how she eventually could make him smile.
 I knew there wasn't going to be any romance, but I was content with their connection and liked their scenes together.
 They have good chemistry.

 *I really like Shin Hye-sun as Young Eun-soo.
 I had already read beforehand about her tragic fate so I was prepared.
-There was a strong pull between Eun-soo and Si-mok.
-I found their relationship the most interesting because she stirred feelings inside him he couldn't express.
+I found the relationship between Eun-soo and Si-mok the most interesting because she stirred feelings inside him he couldn't express.
 I often felt sorry for her, whenever she approached him and he was brusque towards her.
 The only time Si-mok showed feelings of anger was when it concerned Eun-soo.
 I would have welcomed a romance because the two make a nice pair.

 *Lee Joon-hyuk's shady character Seo Dong-jae was initially on the bad side.
 I was glad he came around and cooperated with Si-mok.
 Still, he stays morally grey and not completely trustworthy.
 I need to see more of this actor because I like him.
 And I just found out there's a spin-off around Dong-jae's character: Dong-jae, the Good or the Bastard.
 Might check that one out.